-Under the new system, the Board established at the end of 2014 EPS targets for 2015, 2016 and 2017.
 The targets are established as intervals, where the participants can earn from 30 percent (if the minimum target is met) up to 100 percent (if the maximum target is met) of one year's salary.
 The plan is consequently capped at one year's salary.
-Fifty percent of earnings after tax has to be invested in TOMRA shares and must be kept for at least three years.
+Twenty five percent of earnings before tax (~fifty percent of earnings after tax) must be invested in TOMRA shares and kept for at least three years.
 If sold earlier, all proceeds from the sale belong to TOMRA.

-The first measurement was at the end of 2015, when actual performance for the fiscal year 2015 was measured against the targets for the year.
-The range where management could gain earnings was from 3.25 NOK (min) to 3.55 NOK (max), up from an actual EPS of 2.44 NOK in 2014.
-As the actual EPS for 2015 came in at 4.06 NOK, management gained full earnings under the LTIP-plan in 2015.
+For 2016, the actual performance for the fiscal year 2015 and 2016 was measured against the combined targets for the two years.
+The range where management could gain earnings was from 6.65 NOK (min) to 7.25 NOK (max).
+As the actual EPS for 2015 and 2016 combined was 8.74 NOK, management gained consequently full earnings under the LTIP-plan in 2016.